Costa Rica Travel Tips – FAQs Answered

 Getting ready for your trip

+If you are coming from the US or Canada, you are not required to get any vaccinations.
+However, we always recommend discussing any concerns with your primary care physician.
 The Costa Rican authorities require that all travelers coming from the following countries have a yellow fever vaccination certificate: Angola, Benin, Burkina Faso, Cameroon, Democratic Republic of the Congo, Gabon, Gambia, Guinea, Liberia, Nigeria, Sierra Leone, Sudan, Bolivia, Venezuela, Brazil, Peru, Colombia and Ecuador as well as the Republic of Guyana.

 The vaccine should be applied 10 days before entering the country.
 This regulation will be enforced on everyone except senior citizens, children under the age of 9 and pregnant women.